tantikristanti/grobid-medical-report/doc/training/header-medical-report.md

 * `<ptr type="web">` for the web URL
 * `<note type="short">` for short notes in the header part

+> Notes:
-> Note that the mark-up follows approximately the [TEI](http://www.tei-c.org) when used for inline encoding.
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.

-Encoding the header section is challenging because of the variety of information that appears in this section can be in unexpected and overlapped manners.
-Some information is often redundant (for example, medics, patients, and affiliations can be mentioned several times among different levels of details).
-These annotation guidelines are thus particularly important to follow to ensure stable encoding practices in the complete training data and to avoid the machine learning models learn contradictory labeling resulting in poorer performance and less valuable training data.
+- Encoding the header section is challenging because of the variety of information can be in unexpected or overlapped manners.
-> Note: It is recommended to study first the existing training documents for the __header-medical-report__ model (`grobid/grobid-trainer/resources/dataset/header-medical-report`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __header-medical-report__ model in `grobid/grobid-trainer/resources/dataset/header-medical-report/corpus/tei/` or `grobid/grobid-trainer/resources/dataset/header-medical-report/evaluation/tei/`.

 ## Analysis